 When the movie launches into its third act, there is less that’s scary about it and more that simply feels doomed.
 Dagon’s temple is a nicely “lavish on a low budget” affair, and by the time we’re there, the actors inhabiting Paul and Barbara have been genial enough (without ever being all that deeply fleshed out) that we actually care about what happens to them.
 If you look at a picture of Ezra Godden in anything other than Dagon, you might not see him as a spastic geek, but he plays it to the T here without ever going over into campy Eddie deezen territory (although Dagon starring Eddie Deezen…).
 A fish out of water amongst fish out of water.
 The character of Paul undergoes a believable transformation during the night (it’s one of two transformations he’ll have to endure), from clueless to moderately competent (but never so competent as to exceed the limits of believability) as terror gives way to adrenaline and, finally, grim determination.
 As much as I disliked him in the beginning, I liked him in the end.
 Like I said, he is about as good a hero as we ourselves would become.

 Spanish Actress Raquel Merono disappears for a large portion of the movie, and she doesn’t have a whole lot to do as Barbara when she is on screen, but she affects a natural charm and unpretentious beauty that makes her easy to like.
-Gone entirely is the horror film’s tendency to make the woman into a screaming, whining bitch so that we won’t feel guilty when we watch something awful happen to her.
 As they did with Barbara Crampton’s character in Re-Animator, this Barbara is a basically likable young woman.
 When something bad happens to her, we don’t revel in it.
 It means that even though this movie is full of fantastically weird stuff, the viewer can develop a very real bond with the two leads.
 It makes the tense moments tenser.
 Other horror films should take a page from the book of Paoli, Gordon, and Yuzna.
 Give us characters we can care about, and we’ll care more about your movie.
-Or give us a slightly unlikable character, but don’t make them a caricature of jerks, and make their journey from dweeb to hero believable.
+Or give us a slightly unlikable character, but don’t make them a caricature of jerks, and make their journey from dork to hero believable.

 The third character buoying much of the movie is Macarena Gomez’ Uxia.
 As an actress, she’s fine.
 But as a presence that is intoxicatingly beautiful yet somehow disturbing and not quite right… for that, she’s perfect.
 Sort of like Barbara Steele in that sense.
 You know there’s something sinister about her, something strange, something that will most likely destroy you or turn you into a fish monster, but you walk toward the flame anyway.
 Of course, Uxia happens to have the lower body of an octopus, so that makes her easier to resist than Barbara Steele.